 If you are experiencing any Covid-like symptoms we continue to ask that you stay home and join us via livestream video.
 For those attending in-person worship:

-- Masking, while still recommended is no longer be mandatory.
+- Masking is no longer mandatory.

-- Sides people no longer are seating parishioners in specific places.
+- Sides people are no longer seating parishioners in specific places.
 Instead, people are free to choose their own seats.